spacecloud-io/space-docs/content/security/security-rules/helper-functions.md

 weight: 9
 ---

 Often while writing security rules, you may want to transform certain variables/data.
-Space Cloud comes packed with quite a few helper functions that you can use in order to do so.
+Space Cloud comes packed with quite a few helper functions that you can use to do so.

 However, these helper functions are not limited to just security rules.
 They can be used anywhere where variables can be used.